 Which Countries Is Apple Pay Available In?

-When writing in November 2022, you can use Apple Pay in 74 countries and territories.
-You’ll have a trickier time using the service in Africa, as South Africa is the only country that allows Apple Pay for now.
+When writing in November 2023, you can use Apple Pay in over 75 countries and territories.
+You’ll have a trickier time using the service in Africa, as South Africa and Morocco are the only two countries offering Apple Pay here at the moment.

 Apple Pay has significant coverage in Europe.
 You can use the service in the UK and Ireland, along with all of the Nordic countries.
 The solution is also available in Switzerland, Italy, Germany, and numerous other nations – such as France, Portugal, and Belgium.

-You can also use Apple Pay in Canada and the US, along with six Latin American countries – including Mexico and Brazil.
+You can also use Apple Pay in Canada and the US, along with 11 Latin American countries – including Argentina, Chile, Mexico, and Brazil.

 Before Using Apple Pay Abroad, Check to See How Popular Cash Payments Are in Your Destination